Keane (band): 2008–11: Perfect Symmetry and Night Train

-2010: Night Train

 On 10 May 2010, Keane released the EP titled Night Train which, on 16 May became their fourth number 1 album in the UK.
 Night Train was recorded during the Perfect Symmetry World Tour.
 The band first named this record as a mini-album, then that changed to an EP.
 In an interview, Tim Rice-Oxley said that Night Train is "pretty much an album".
 The songs "Stop for a Minute" and "Looking Back" feature Somali Canadian rapper K'naan.
 The EP includes a cover of the song "You've Got to Help Yourself" by Yellow Magic Orchestra, featuring vocals by Japanese funk MC Tigarah.
-The song "Your Love" features Keane's keyboardist Tim Rice-Oxley onlead vocals.
+The song "Your Love" features Keane's keyboardist Tim Rice-Oxley on lead vocals.
 The song "My Shadow" was featured in the Season 6 Grey's Anatomy episode "Shiny Happy People".
 Night Train has been met with mixed reviews from critics.
 Ryan Brockington of the New York Post's PopWrap called the work "game changing" while writing that the first single "Stop for a Minute" is "just as brilliant" as the album.

-Supporting the Night Train EP, the band began on the Night Train Tour. which started with a show in Brixton, London at The Fridge on 12 May 2010.
+Supporting the Night Train EP, the band began on the Night Train Tour, which started with a show in Brixton, London at The Fridge on 12 May 2010.
 The tour includes a homecoming show at the Bedgebury Pinetum, outside the band's hometown of Battle.
 Also festival appearances in Europe followed with a tour of North America, concluding with an appearance at the Mile High Festival in Denver.